gravitational/gravity/docs/5.x/workshops.md

 * `ingress.kubernetes.io/rewrite-target: /` -- sets request's location to `/` instead of specified in `path`.
 * `ingress.kubernetes.io/ssl-redirect: "false"` -- disables HTTP to HTTPS redirect, enabled by default.

 Ingress is implemented inside `kube-system` namespace using any kind of configurable proxy.
-E.g. in Minikube ingress uses NGINX.
-Simply speaking there's special server which reacts to ingress resource creation/deletion/alteration and updates configuration of neighboured NGINX.
-This *ingress controller* application started using ReplicationController resource inside Minikube, but could be run as usual Kubernetes application (DS, Deployment, etc), on special set of "edge router" nodes for improved security.
+E.g. in minikube ingress uses nginx.
+Simply speaking there's special server which reacts to ingress resource creation/deletion/alteration and updates configuration of neighboured nginx.
+This *ingress controller* application started using ReplicationController resource inside minikube, but could be run as usual Kubernetes application (DS, Deployment, etc), on special set of "edge router" nodes for improved security.

 ```